Insider Selling: CorVel Co. (NASDAQ:CRVL) Chairman Sells 2,000 Shares of Stock

 - On Friday, October 4th, V Gordon Clemons sold 2,000 shares of CorVel stock.
 The shares were sold at an average price of $77.99, for a total transaction of $155,980.00.

-A number of equities research analysts have issued reports on CRVL shares.
-ValuEngine lowered shares of CorVel from a “sell” rating to a “strong sell” rating in a report on Wednesday, October 2nd.
-BidaskClub lowered shares of CorVel from a “buy” rating to a “hold” rating in a report on Wednesday.
+Several equities analysts recently issued reports on the stock.
+BidaskClub cut shares of CorVel from a “buy” rating to a “hold” rating in a research note on Wednesday, October 23rd.
+ValuEngine cut shares of CorVel from a “sell” rating to a “strong sell” rating in a research note on Wednesday, October 2nd.

 CorVel Company Profile